 - macOS 10.0+

 NSScreen object to retrieve information about a screen and use this information to decide what to display upon that screen.
-For example, an application may use the
+For example, an app may use the

 The application object should be created before you use the methods in this class, so that the application object can make the necessary connection to the window system.
 You can make sure the application object exists by invoking the

 NSApplication.
-If you created your application with Xcode, the application object is automatically created for you during initialization.
+If you created your app with Xcode, the application object is automatically created for you during initialization.